In Association with Amazon.com

 They head out towards Amarillo, Texas but first stop at a "five star" recreation vehicle park to spend the rest of the day and evening.
 The women go for a swim in the pool.

 But Kelly gets an uneasy feeling from the other vacationers when she notices several of them staring at her.
 She tells her husband she wants to go home and Alice is sympathetic to her wish.
-Frank insists they go on with their vacation so they can enjoy some skiing in Colorado.
+Frank insists they go on with their vacation so they can enjoy the skiing in Colorado.

 A friendly couple stops by the motor home.
 Jack and Ethel Henderson (Clay Tanner and Carol Blodgett) welcome the new faces and invite them to dinner.
-Alice declines, saying they were planning to go out that night.
+Alice declines, saying they were already planning to go out that night.
 The pushy Hendersons recommend a place in town for some steaks and country music.

-Later, over a couple of beers, Frank tells Jack and Ethel about what happened to them.
+Over a couple of beers, Frank tells Jack and Ethel about what happened to them.
 "Witches?
 That's the damndest thing I ever heard," Jack says.
 Temporarily forgetting about their troubles, Frank leads Alice to the dance floor.

 Kelly catches one of the men in the band staring at her and it makes her uncomfortable.
 It's getting late and the four of them leave as soon as a bar fight breaks out.